sustainable-computing-io/susql-operator/README.md

 # SusQL Operator

-SusQL is a Kubernetes operator that aggregates energy data from pods tagged with SusQL specific labels.
+SusQL is a Kubernetes operator that aggregates energy and estimated carbon dioxide emission data for pods tagged with SusQL specific labels.
 The energy measurements are taken from [Kepler](https://sustainable-computing.io/) which should be installed/deployed in the cluster before using SusQL.
 Watch a video with a demonstration by clicking on the image bellow.

 [![Watch the video](https://img.youtube.com/vi/NRVD7gJECfA/maxresdefault.jpg)](https://youtu.be/NRVD7gJECfA)